shahmilc/LittleLemonAPI/README.md

 ## Authentication and Authorization layers

-Users can register using the account registry endpoint, and use the registered username and password to retrieve an HTTP web token from the login endpoint.
-This token must be included as a Bearer token with the 'Token' prefix to make authenticated requests.
-This token does not expire.
+The authentication layer allows users to register using the account registry endpoint, and use the registered username and password to retrieve a pair of JSON Web Tokens (JWT) from the login endpoint.
+These tokens are the `access` token and the `refresh` token.

+A valid `access` token must be included as a Bearer token (with no prefix) to make authenticated requests. `access` tokens expire every 30 minutes, a lifespan which is defined in [settings.py](LittleLemon/settings.py) under `SIMPLE_JWT` as `ACCESS_TOKEN_LIFETIME`.

+A new `access` token can be requested by providing the `refresh` token to the token renewal endpoint.

 The authorization layer uses Django roles to seperate user permissions.
 Admins are users created using Django's createsuperuser command.
 Managers are users with the 'Manager' role, Delivery crew are users with the 'Delivery crew' role, and Customers are authenticated users with no roles.

+Users can be assigned roles through the Django admin panel, or using the appropriate group management endpoints.

 ## Response format